 Shortly after submitting your UCAS application, you will be asked via email to complete an online Supplementary Application Questionnaire (SAQ).
 In order to make a valid application to the University of Cambridge, you must submit your SAQ by the deadline set.
-In the majority of cases this deadline will be 12pm (noon, BST) on 22 October 2015.
+In the majority of cases this deadline will be 12pm noon (UK time) on 22 October 2015.

 If a different deadline applies to you, your College will notify you of the date.
 If you’re in any doubt about the deadline by which you must complete the SAQ, please contact the College to check as soon as possible.

 The purpose of the SAQ is to ensure that we have complete and consistent information about all applicants.
 It also enables us to collect information that's not part of the UCAS application but is helpful when assessing applications, such as the topics you've covered as part of your AS/A Level (or equivalent) courses (which helps our interviewers decide which questions to ask).